Tauhait/flashNfun/README.md

 flashNfun Online Gaming Website
-Tech used - HTML, CSS, JAVASCRIPT, SQL, JQUERY and JSON

 * A website designed for playing flash games.
 Here is the link: flashNfun.
 * Website frontend is designed using HTML, CSS and Bootstrap while backend is managed by PHP and MySQL.